U.S. rapper Nas has London crowd spellbound with 'Illmatic'

 Loved by hip hop purists who did not buy into some of the more commercial material in Nas's subsequent albums, "Illmatic" features some of the most celebrated lines in hip hop history.

-As Nas performed his track "One Love", revelers mirrored the rapper by pointing their index fingers in the air, to his obvious delight.
+As Nas performed his track "One Love", revellers mirrored the rapper by pointing their index fingers in the air, to his obvious delight.

 "Half of you weren't even born when I made this album!" the 40-year-old rapper shouted to the crowd, who cheered back enthusiastically.